-- 1.2.1.1 This standard includes design requirements, performance requirements, methods of test, and marking requirements for K14.0 and K16.8 dry pendent quick response storage sprinklers. - 1.2.1.2 In-rack sprinklers, K11.2 (K160) storage sprinklers and extended coverage storage sprinklers are covered under Approval Standard FM2000. - 1.2.2 These sprinklers are intended for use in certain occupancies, typically those containing storage or other occupancy hazards characterized by high heat-release rate fires.
-They are not recommended for use in occupancies where quick response sensitivity is not considered compatible with the occupancy hazard (e.g., low flash point ignitable liquids, oxidizing chemicals, etc.).
-Refer to the FM Global Property Loss Prevention Data Sheets for more specific information. - 1.2.3 Other types of sprinklers may be FM Approved if they meet the requirements and intent of this standard.
-Sprinklers of unusual design may be subjected to special tests to determine their suitability. - 1.2.4 Approval Standards are intended to verify that the product described will meet stated conditions of performance, safety, and quality useful to the ends of property conservation.
+- 1.2.1.1 This standard includes design requirements, performance requirements, methods of test, and marking requirements for K14.0 and K16.8 dry pendent quick response storage sprinklers. - 1.2.1.2 In-rack sprinklers, K11.2 (K160) storage sprinklers and extended coverage storage sprinklers are covered under FM Examination Standard 2000. - 1.2.2 These sprinklers are intended for use in certain occupancies, typically those containing storage or other occupancy hazards characterized by high heat-release rate fires.
+They are not recommended for use in occupancies where quick response sensitivity is not considered compatible with the occupancy hazard (e.g., low flash point ignitable liquids, oxidizing chemicals, etc.). - 1.2.3 Other types of sprinklers may be certified if they meet the requirements and intent of this standard.
+Sprinklers of unusual design may be subjected to special tests to determine their suitability.